cbodden/twitter_post/README.md

     Before running the script run whats below to grant twitter access: twurl -u user -p password --consumer-key key --consumer-secret secret

     All the info here can be gotten on twitter or if you follow the twurl documentation at : https://github.com/twitter/twurl

     This script uses ~/.twitterpostrc as default but can be changed.
-    A sample rc file is in the repo.
+    A sample rc file is in the repo with default values that need to be changed.

+    This script also assumes that you have a folder (path) that contains an images folder and if using a text file with quotes then a file named twitter_post.sh.txt in the same path as the images
+        ex:
+            /path/to/images/
+            /path/to/twitter_post.sh.txt
+        In twitter_post.sh.txt, all quotes are on their own individual lines.

+EXAMPLES
+    Run once in default mode:
+        twitter_post.sh -d

+    Run in testing mode with defaults set: twitter_post.sh -d -t

+    Run once with a different path to rc file: twitter_post.sh -c /path/to/rcfile

+    Run in looped mode with different path to rc file in range of 90-180
+        minutes:
+        twitter_post.sh -c /path/to/rcfile -l -s 90-180

+    Run in looped mode with default rc file in range of 90-180 minutes: twitter_post.sh -d -l -s 90-180

+    Sort images in images folder to a numbered list using the default rc: twitter_post.sh -d -r
 ```